Photos 1970s 1980s

 Koons is ambitious.
 The image he displays of himself is a model of kindness devoid of shyness : calm, smiling amiably, dressed and combed neatly.
 The felt-tip pens symbolize the birth of his artistic genius.

-The New Jeff Koons was sold for $ 9.4M including premium by Sotheby's on May 13, 2013 from a lower estimate of $ 2.5M, lot 9.
+The New Jeff Koons was sold for $ 9.4M by Sotheby's on May 13, 2013 from a lower estimate of $ 2.5M, lot 9.
 It is the most expensive photo in auction history, $ 5 million more than Gursky's monumental Rhein II.

 Another step is immediately taken.
 If a vacuum cleaner is a work of art, the artist himself is also worthy to be admired.